 How to get to Agra

-Agra is a small city in Northern India but it is very easily accessible from the metros via car, bus, tour, flight, or train.
+Agra is a small city in Northern India, but it is very easily accessible from the metros via car, bus, tour, flight, or train.
 Most people arrive in Agra from Delhi, the capital of India.
-Many visit the must-do tourist triangle of Delhi, Jaipur, and Agra.
+Many visit the must-do tourist triangle of Delhi, Jaipur, and Agra, along with Jaisalmer and the temples of Jaisalmer.
 You probably have a tour organizer taking care of logistics.
 But if that’s not the case, here are some ways to get to Agra –

-- Car: Agra is a 3-4 hour drive from Delhi and Jaipur.
+- Car: Agra is a 3-4 hour drive from Delhi and Jaipur (check Feroz Shah Kotla, a hidden gem in Delhi).
 One can rent a car & driver to drive one way or the entire itinerary.
 You just have to be careful to rent the vehicle from a trusted source.
 A critical thing to remember is to never drive after dark in winter because Delhi & Agra are notorious for winter fog, with almost no visibility.
 This causes tons of accidents every year.
 We made the mistake once when driving from Agra to Delhi.
 We had our cousin’s driver & car, but we delayed him when leaving Agra.
 He miraculously got us home safely, despite the extremely dense fog.

 - Flight: Agra has a tiny Air Force airport with a few domestic flights.
 There was a tiny section for international arrivals but it was not in use.
 This time we flew from Mumbai to Agra.
 It was the most efficient and comfortable to get to Agra.